leviceccato/leviceccato.au/README.md

 ## Deployment

-This app is hosted on Render.
-Deploys must be manually triggered from the [Render dashboard](https://dashboard.render.com).
+This app is hosted on Netlify.
+Commits to `main` will trigger a deploy.

 ## Licenses